 - Single people

-- People who have a genuine desire to contribute to the well-being of children and youth in their community
+- People who have a desire to contribute to the well-being of children and youth in their community

-- People from many different cultural backgrounds
+- People from many different religious backgrounds

 - People who are from all cultural backgrounds